 Reasons To Drink Chai Tea

-- Black tea leaves are renowned around the globe for their antioxidant potential.
-It can work to help you to fight off bacteria and diseases, and you will find that any black tea bases for chai tea are simply delicious - especially with the right blend of spices and milk!
+- Black tea leaves are renowned around the globe for their flavonoids.
+You will find that any black tea bases for chai tea are simply delicious - especially with the right blend of spices and milk!

 - It tastes amazing.
 The real reason to settle in with chai tea is because it tastes delicious, and you can adjust it as you need to so that it suits your taste buds.
 It has a multi-layered flavor that is super satisfying to drink.
 It's creamy, spicy in a good way and sweet, too!